 If you have cellulitis in a forearm or hand, a high sling can help to raise the affected area.

-- Painkillers such as paracetamol or ibuprofen, which can ease pain and reduce high temperature (fever).
+- Painkillers such as paracetamol or ibuprofen, which can ease pain and reduce a fever.

 - Treatment of athlete's foot if it is present.